A A A

 Parting words?
 Volunteering at COA is perfect for me.
 95% of the reason I love to volunteer at The Players is because I feel appreciated and needed.
 I have a special relationship with the other volunteers and COA staff which will continue for the rest of my life.

-If you are interested in a fantastic and meaningful volunteer experience, contact Amy Robinson at arobinson@coasjc.org or (904) 209-3686.
+If you are interested in a fantastic and meaningful volunteer experience, contact our Volunteer Coordinator at volunteer@coasjc.org or 904-209-3686.

 Volunteer Spotlight!